All Projects

 Research and Guidance

-Our alternative approach is rooted in a deep understanding of the local culture and economy.
-This requires a strategic vision for the future role of any new development and its relationship to existing settlements, informed by a robust analysis of the history, demography and needs of existing communities.
-We propose a value-led commercial approach to phasing, ensuring that initial phases of housing are balanced with a commensurate and proportionate delivery of social infrastructure and amenities.
+Successful strategies for the provision of local amenities must be rooted in a deep understanding of local culture and economy.
+This requires a strategic vision for the future role of any new development and its relationship to existing settlements, their history, demography, and the needs of existing communities.

 No items found.